| |

 with such fine men to do a Shubert Revue and, therefore, accepted the

+offer.
 Harold's longtime friend and former roommate, Ray Bolger, costarred in

 the Revue with comedian Bert Lahr.
 Soon other fine talents were signed